theshieldslab/theshieldslab.github.io/_pages/join.md

 For the Molecular Biosciences program applications are accepted till Feb 15th for Fall admissions, and till July 15th for Spring admissions.

 Support - most M.S. or Ph.D. students are supported either as a Graduate Teaching Assistant or Graduate Research Assistant.
-Alternatively students may also be supported from faculty research grants.

 ## Staff Positions